accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the PDF file with PAC.
 2. Open "Preview with screen reader", the content of the file is displayed as it will be rendered, with the element(s) used preceding each content.
-3. Locate content in PAC that appears :
+3. Locate content in PAC that appears
-    - as a column in the original document ;
+    - as a column in the original document;
     - in the form of independent text zones, whether or not associated with a block of text in the original document.
 4. Check in PAC that this content is presented in a coherent order to make the document as a whole comprehensible.
 5. Check that there is no other content in an inconsistent order.